 Law School Admission Test

 The current LSAT consists of four 35-minute sections of multiple choice questions, plus a writing sample.
-The test takes approximately 3 hours and the components are as follows:
+The components are as follows:

-• Writing Sample on a prescribed topic.
-The 35-minute writing sample is not scored, but is sent to law schools to which you apply.
+- Argumentative Writing: assesses your ability to construct a cogent argument based on a variety of evidentiary sources.
+The 50-minute writing sample is not scored, but is sent to law schools to which you apply.
 Some law schools compare the writing sample to your personal statement to measure consistency in your writing ability.

 Preparing for the Exam